-The good news about an individualized goal, is that you can choose to take action using whatever control strategy or mix of approaches you desire.
+The good news about an individualized goal is that you can choose to take action using whatever control strategy or a mix of approaches you desire.
 We’ll try to provide a slightly more fulfilling summary.
 Improving indoor air quality could largely be categorized into three options:

 - Preventive Maintenance: This includes routine filter changes, seasonal HVAC maintenance, performing system checks or IAQ testing to take care of problems before a problem is out of hand.

 - Healthy Home Habits: These are simple daily actions or routine practices to change to better control pollution sources.
 Source control tricks include not wearing shoes inside or cooking with windows open.

 - IAQ Upgrades & Control Strategies: Home system upgrades include air filtration, purification, humidity control options and improved ventilation.

 Of course, the best option is to choose to intervene.
 Your home is likely the one place you truly have control over the air you breathe.
 Whichever strategy you choose, starting is what’s important.
 Another step that actually encompasses all three options is to grow your own indoor air quality awareness.

 Do you think about air quality?
 Do you consider outdoor air conditions before starting your day or doing activities outside?
 Is there a part of you that wonders how polluted your indoor air is, or if there’s something more you could do to create a healthier space?
 Cultivating an awareness about indoor air quality begins with simple questions like these.